 The main ingredient in ZZ cream is sulfur which is what kills the demodex mites, or at least reduces the population.
 It also contains zinc, lanolin, menthol, and Chinese herbs.
 If you are allergic to sulfur, lanolin or zinc, obviously you would need to find another alternative.
 I am not recommending the Zhong Zhou treatment to anyone without first trying other medications approved by your dermatologist.
 Many people have contacted me to tell me their dermatologist doesn’t know what demodex mites are, and doesn’t know what Soolantra is.
 Again, this treatment worked for me, but it will not work for everyone, and you will have to decide for yourself (with the help of your doctor) if this approach may be right for you.

-I have learned so much over the past few months, most importantly that I need to trust my body and do my own research.
+I have learned so much over the past year, most importantly that I need to trust my body and do my own research.
 The human body is quite capable of healing itself when it has the right tools.
 In my case it was a gut cleanse, liver detox, spleen detox, plant based products, and demodex mite treatment.

 I do hope this information has been helpful to you.
 For more information, please schedule a free consultation.

 To be notified of upcoming lectures, seminars, and rosacea healing programs, please provide your email below.